simpetre/simpetre.github.io/_posts/2024-05-22-transformers-pytorch.md

 Prior to transformers, NLP was dominated by recurrent neural networks (RNNs) and techniques based on RNNs.
 These techniques faced several issues that limited their impact:

 - **Vanishing/Exploding Gradients**: RNNs are sequential models, and during backpropagation, the gradients are passed back through several time-dependent layers of the neural network.
-If the magnitudes of these gradients are either too large or too small, they can "explode" (tend towards infinity) or "vanish" (tend towards zero) due to the magnification effect of repeated multiplication.
-Techniques can mitigate this (e.g., initialization, specific activation functions), but they're not trivial to implement.
+If the magnitudes of these gradients are either too large or too small, they can "explode" (become excessively large, leading to instability) or "vanish" (tend towards zero).

 - **Sequential Processing**: RNNs are sequential models.
 This means that the next token is determined based on the previously calculated tokens; weights for token $i$ must be calculated before those for token $i+1$, $i+2$, and so on.
 This means modern hardware (like GPUs') parallelisation capabilities can't be leveraged, which means training times are long and expensive.